Synthesis and materialization of a reaction-diffusion French flag pattern: Materials and methods

-\paragraph{Data treatment.} Considering the 50~mm $\times 4$~mm capillary as a 1D reactor, we first averaged the corrected fluorescence images over the width of the capillary (along the $y$ axis).
+\paragraph{Kymographs.} Considering the 50~mm $\times 4$~mm capillary as a 1-dimensional reactor, we first averaged the corrected fluorescence images over the width of the capillary (along the $y$ axis).
 The kymographs were obtained by stacking these profiles over time.

-To obtain the front position and width, the profiles averaged along $y$ were further averaged along the $x$ axis by performing a moving average over 25 pixels and subsequently normalized between 0 and 1.
-A sigmoid function $f(x)=\frac{1}{1+e^{b*(-x+x_0)}}$ was fitted to these data.
-The front position corresponds to $x_0$ while the width of the front is defined as $1/b$.
-To determine the front velocity, the data of front position over time were fitted by a polynomial function to reduce noise.
-The velocity was calculated as the time derivative of this polynomial fit.
+\paragraph{Front position and width.} The profiles averaged along $y$ were further averaged along the $x$ axis by performing a moving average over 25 pixels and subsequently normalized between 0 and 1.
+A sigmoidal function $f(x)=\frac{1}{1+e^{(-x+x_0)/\lambda}}$ was fitted to these data.
+The front position corresponds to $x_0$ while the width of the front is defined as $\lambda$.
+When the sigmoidal fit failed, the position of the fronts was determined by finding the $x$ coordinate for which the value of the normalized profile was closest to 0.5.